clearlinux/clear-linux-documentation/source/mixer.rst

      # ./mixer-init-mix.sh

-   Currently, the only correct way to update an existing Clear image to a mixer-created update is

-   * To create an initial update that contains the same bundles and content as the VM.
-   * To verify ``--fix`` the Clear image to it.
-   * To update the Clear image as it normally would.
+   Currently, the only correct way to update an existing Clear image to a mixer-created update is to create an initial update that contains the same bundles and content as the VM.
+Then you can verify ``--fix`` the Clear image to it.
+Lastly, update the Clear image as it normally would.
    This step auto-generates that first version 10 for you, so you can focus on just your custom mix.

 #. **Create/locate RPMs for mix.**.
 (Steps 3 and 4 are necessary only if you
    want to add your own RPMs to the Mix.
 If you are simply working with Clear